San Diego

 • You need a patent search and patentability opinion

 Importantly, Buche & Associates, P.C. specializes in patent law and patent litigation for both plaintiffs and defendants.
-We have represented both sides on various occasions, so we know how our opponent is likely to evaluate a case.
+We have represented both sides, so we know how our opponent will see a case.
 We bring this experience to the table for our clients.
-If you have questions about your rights as a patent owner or have concerns about patent infringement, you can contact us to assess your case.

-We know that patent litigation can be an expensive process, so our attorneys take care to fully assess any possible infringement strategies while carefully considering and informing our clients about the pros and cons of going to court.
+We know that patent litigation can be an expensive process, so our attorneys take care to fully assess possible infringement strategies while carefully considering and informing our clients about the options.
 If a client is being accused of patent infringement, we can provide counsel as to how best to deal with defense from a cost perspective, and find a solution that meets the needs of your business.

 Aggressive Patent Litigation Representation

 In most cases, patent litigation proceeds in federal court.
-There may also be infringement cases that arise from administrative bodies like the International Trade Commission.
-Our attorneys find that venue is typically among the first arguments between parties where litigation is concerned.
-The choice of venue is important, particularly as it relates to the convenience of the parties involved in the case.
-Since many patented items are distributed globally, the most appropriate venue may be within federal jurisdictions.
+Venue is often one of the first concerns where litigation is concerned.
+The choice of venue is important, particularly as it relates to the convenience of the parties involved in the case, and the expertise of the particular courts.

-Also, these days, with some of the changes of the Patent Reform Act in place, there are numerous alternative venues for resolving patent disputes, but most notably the Patent Trial & Appeal Board or “PTAB” as it is commonly known.
-Most patent disputes will find their way into this forum or parallel litigations may sometimes proceed.
+Also, with the changes of the Patent Reform Act, there are alternative venues for resolving patent disputes, but most notably the Patent Trial & Appeal Board or “PTAB” as it is commonly known.
+Most patent disputes will find their way into this forum.
 The PTAB provides an administrative avenue to challenge the validity of patents.
 Much deference is now given to this board, so that that lawsuits filed in federal court are often “stayed” as the boards decide matters of patent validity on a claim-by-claim basis.
-There are a variety of procedures available for litigants at the PTAB including inter partes review (“IPR”), post grant review (“PGR”), and ex parte challenge mechanisms that are commonly used.
+There are a variety of procedures available for litigants at the PTAB including inter partes review (“IPR”), post grant review (“PGR”), and ex parte challenge mechanisms.
 At Buche & Associates, P.C. we have successfully deployed all of these procedural mechanisms to achieve good results for our clients.
-We are licensed at the Patent Office and are quite comfortable with these challenges and balancing them with the nuances of litigation in federal courts that span the country.
+We are licensed at the Patent Office and are comfortable with these challenges and balancing them with the nuances of litigation in federal courts across the country.

 In other cases, patent disputes will proceed by arbitration, where private judges decide matters of infringement, or they can involve proceedings at the International Trade Commission, which will consider proceedings to obtain exclusion orders.

 Often, our clients seek legal counsel from us because they want another party to cease infringing upon their patent.
 They may want imports of patent-infringing products to stop.
-They may also desire—as is their right—monetary damages.
-In patent cases, the courts may award the patent owner damages as related to reasonable licensing royalties or lost profits of the plaintiff.
-It’s often necessary to solicit the advice of forensic economists to evaluate damages associated with patent infringements.
+They may desire—as is their right—monetary damages.
+In patent cases, the courts may award the patent owner damages as related to reasonable licensing royalties or lost profits.
+It’s often necessary to solicit the advice of forensic economists to evaluate damages.
 Injunctions are also often sought to get the infringement shut down.
-In other cases, patent rights holders may seek exclusion orders, or seizures of infringing products with the cooperation of either the U.S. Marshall’s service or United States Customs & Border Protection which is part of the Office of Homeland Security.
+In other cases, patent rights holders may seek exclusion orders, or seizures of infringing products with the cooperation of either the U.S. Marshall’s service or United States Customs & Border Protection.

 What Is the Procedure for Patent Infringement?